OpenModelica/OpenModelica/source/mdt.rst

 The build options are the same as the make targets: you can build, build from scratch (clean), or run simulations depending on how the project is setup.
-See :numref:`mdt-build-run` for an example of how omc can be compiled (:bash:`make omc` builds OMC).
+See :numref:`mdt-build-prompt` for an example of how omc can be compiled (:bash:`make omc` builds OMC).

 .. figure :: media/mdt-build-prompt.*
+  :name: mdt-build-prompt

   Eclipse – building a project.